Michaelpalacce/go-btva/README.md

         - [ ] Windows
     - Configure
         - [x] Configure `settings.xml` for nexus and aria
+        - [ ] Provide Custom non minimal infra settings to integrate with other Artifact Managers
 - Software
     - Ability to install software agnostic to the environment
         - [x] Install Java